haynakoban/meal-planning-app/README.md

   EMAIL="add_your_email"
   ```

-5. **Start the Application**: After all the dependencies are installed, you can start the ReactJS application:
+5. **Start the Application**: After all the dependencies are installed, you can start the NodeJS application:

   ```
   npm run dev